KristjanESPERANTO/MMM-GooglePhotos/INSTALL.md

 ## Upgrade

   Run the following command.
-For example, the Magic Mirror directory is `~/MagicMirror`.
+For example, the MagicMirror directory is `~/MagicMirror`.
   ```sh
   cd ~/MagicMirror/modules/MMM-GooglePhotos
   git pull